Federal On-Site Renewable Power Purchase Agreements

 - understand the Request for Proposal process, key approvals, and FEMP support and assistance.

 This e-learning course is hosted on the Whole Building Design Guide (WBDG) learning management system.
 To take the course, click the Start button below.
 Then log into the WBDG system to launch the course and take the multiple choice assessment.
-Students will earn .30 FEMP CEUs upon successful completion of the course and assessment.
+Students will earn .30 IACET CEUs upon successful completion of the course and assessment.

 - Tracy Logan, Program Analyst, DOE Federal Energy Management Program.
 Read bio.